On the hierarchy of natural theories: The Search for New Axioms

-Set theory has been developed in an explicitly axiomatic fashion, at least since Zermelo isolated the axioms that are the precursors to the standard $\mathsf{ZFC}$ axioms.
-The early progenitors of set theory discovered that various mathematical structures could be realized in set-theoretic terms and that their properties could be established on the basis of set-theoretic reasoning.
-Thus, set theory constitutes a highly general mathematical framework.
-On the other hand, many of the central problems of set theory (such as the Continuum Hypothesis, the Projective Measure problem, and Suslin's Hypothesis) \emph{cannot} be resolved on the basis of the $\mathsf{ZFC}$ axioms.
+Despite the fact that $\mathsf{ZFC}$ interprets many other theories, many of the central problems of set theory (such as the Continuum Hypothesis, the Projective Measure problem, and Suslin's Hypothesis) \emph{cannot} be resolved on the basis of the $\mathsf{ZFC}$ axioms.
+That is, the $\mathsf{ZFC}$ axioms suffice for resolving mainstream problems in all of the branches of mathematics with the conspicuous exception of set theory itself.
 This has motivated the search for new axioms for set theory.

 Set theorists have investigated many extensions of $\mathsf{ZFC}$, including large cardinal axioms, determinacy axioms, forcing axioms, and more.
 Is it possible to make rational judgments about these principles and their consequences?
-Maddy has promoted the maxim ``maximize interpretability strength'' as a guiding principle in the search for new axioms (see, e.g, \cite{maddy1988believing, maddy1988believingII}).
-Let's call this principle \textsc{maddy's maxim}.
-For a large swathe of theories, including extensions of set theory, maximizing interpretability strength coincides with maximizing consistency strength.
+Some point to the interpretability strength of $\mathsf{ZFC}$ as its core virtue.
+Indeed, it is the interpretability strength of $\mathsf{ZFC}$ that allows us to carry out so much mathematics on the basis of set-theoretic principles and to regard $\mathsf{ZFC}$ as a ``foundations'' for mathematics.
+Perhaps, so the thought goes, we should embrace those axiomatic extensions of set theory that most enhance its interpretability power, thereby enriching the domain of mathematics as much as possible.\footnote{Such a thought echoes Cantor's dictum that mathematicians are totally free in their practice, constrained only by considerations of consistency and definiteness \parencite{cantor1976foundations}.} Steel has promoted the maxim ``maximize interpretability strength'' as a guiding principle in the search for new axioms \parencite{steel2000mathematics}.
+Let's call this principle \textsc{steel's maxim}.\footnote{In an early draft of this paper I referred to this principle as \textsc{maddy's maxim}, since Maddy promoted a related principles \parencite{maddy1988believing, maddy1988believingII}.
+However, whereas \textsc{steel's maxim} is a principle to choose \emph{theories} that maximize interpretability strength, the principle Maddy formulated is about maximizing certain objects, namely, sets.} For a large swathe of theories, including extensions of set theory, maximizing interpretability strength coincides with maximizing consistency strength.
 For a sentence $\varphi$ that is independent of $\mathsf{ZFC}$, one can imagine the following four possibilities: \begin{enumerate} \item $\varphi$ increases interpretability strength but $\neg \varphi$ does not. \item $\neg \varphi$ increases interpretability strength but $\varphi$ does not. \item Neither $\varphi$ nor $\neg \varphi$ increases interpretability strength. \item Both $\varphi$ and $\neg \varphi$ increase interpretability strength. \end{enumerate}